gabrielfgm/ma_econ_history/README.md

     & Ch 6](https://doi.org/10.2307/j.ctt7sdm3)
 -   [Eichengreen et al. *In Defense of Public Debt*, OUP 2021, Ch 5 "Caveat Emptor"](https://doi.org/10.1093/oso/9780197577899.003.0005)

+#### Questions

+-   What mechanisms existed in the 19th century to get sovereigns to repay their debts?
+-   How important was the British empire/navy in international lending?

 #### Additional